valengg11/First_project/README.md

 # First project
 This project is a Static web page strucutured with HTML, CSS, JavaScript, using the [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) library.

-The Web page contains mainly the sections of services, portfolio, work-team, contact, and other important information about the company, Talos.
+The Web page contains mainly the sections of services, portfolio, work-team, contact, and other important information about the company Talos.

 ___
 ## Navbar